nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Add a new food into WIFE.
 (This is the command when you tried out your first command!)

 Format: `add n/NAME u/UNIT q/QUANTITY e/EXPIRY DATE`
+Note:

-*All parameters must be present in the command.
+* All parameters must be present in the command.
 Date must be in the format of DD-MM-YYYY.
+* `QUANTITY` of the food item should be less than `1,000,000`.
+* `EXPIRY DATE` of the food item should be in the format `DD-MM-YYYY`.
+Examples of valid date format:
+  * 11-11-2025
+  * 07-04-2024
+* `EXPIRY DATE` of the new food should not be before the date of insertion.

 Example: